JAMES BECKINSALE M.Sc, BTF L3

 James's love of sport began at a very young age, spending his youth (11-22 years) boxing, where he picked up several representative honours & titles.

-His ambition was always to join the armed forces and this is where he found his love of teaching physical training.
-In 1992 and ’94 James embarked on training courses to become a physical training instructor (PTI L3 & L2).
+His ambition was always to join the armed forces where he found his love of teaching physical training.
+Between 1992 and 1994 James embarked on training courses to become a physical training instructor (PTI L3 & L2).

-James left the armed forces in 1994 to further his education and self-development.
-Shortly after he found a sport that required a similar level of psychological strength as boxing, with some new skills thrown in.
-He started triathlon as a pure novice (could not swim!) in 1995 with Thames Turbo and in 1997 he travelled to Australia to learn more about this new sport he had fallen in love with.
+He left the armed forces in 1994 to further his education and self-development.
+Shortly after he discovered a sport that required a similar level of psychological strength to boxing ... with some new skills thrown in!
+He started triathlon as a pure novice (could not even swim!) in 1995 with Thames Turbo.
+Two years later James moved to Australia to learn more about the new sport he had fallen in love with.
 On his return to the UK he was selected to represent GB at the World Triathlon Championships (AG) in Canada in 1999.

-In 2000, he founded Optima Racing Team, his aim was to coach a group of like minded individuals within a team environment.
-This vision has been realised having coached both age group triathletes to medal at World, European, Ironman competition along with elite and junior elite podiums.
+In 2000, he founded Optima Racing Team; his aim being to coach a group of like-minded individuals within a team environment.
+This vision has been realised having coached age group (Including World Champion Chris Owens (60-64)), elite and junior elite triathletes to medal at World, European and Ironman competitions.

-In 2012 James coached his first triathlete to the Olympic Games (Gillian Sanders 19th London), in only 18 months from full time lawyer.
-James has gone on to help Gillian to a silver medal at the Commonwealth Games 2014, top 5 in WTS Yokohama in 2015 and is currently helping Gill in her preparation for Rio 2016.
+In 2012 James coached his first triathlete, Gillian Sanders to the Olympic Games, in only 18 months from her career as a full time lawyer.
+James has gone on to help Gillian to a silver medal at the Commonwealth Games 2014, top 5 in WTS Yokohama in 2015, her 2nd Olympic Games in Rio 2016 and Commonwealth Games in Australia 2018.

-In 2008 James also helped British Triathlon set up the London Regional Academy and is still currently the head coach and enjoying helping youngsters across London develop their triathlon skills and mindset.
+In 2008 James helped British Triathlon set up the London Regional Academy and is still currently the head coach and enjoying helping youngsters across London develop their triathlon skills, engine and mindset.

 Wealth of Experience

-His experience, continued results with both age-group, elite juniors and seniors elite allows James to be recognised as one of the UK’s leading high performance triathlon coaches.
+James's experience, continued results across age-groupers, elite juniors and elite seniors positions James as one of the UK’s leading high performance triathlon coaches.